Making money flipping websites is exciting and, thanks to Flippa, quite easy to do.

 Websites are the loincloths of the 21st century.

 The barrier for entry is low, as anyone can learn how to build a basic website, and selling that website once its worth its weight in stones and arrows has never been easier thanks to Flippa, and perhaps most importantly, it’s a safe place to transact a large scale sale.

 Flippa is the number one marketplace for buying and selling websites.
-It attracts a huge audience, and it offers great tools to increase your auction’s visibility.
+It attracts a huge audience, it’s extremely simple to use, offers great tools to increase your auction’s visibility.

 Interestingly, Flippa began as SitePoint’s very own SitePoint Marketplace before spinning off into its own company.
 Man we’re cool.

 If you’re willing to dedicate a little capital, a moderate amount of time and a lot of loincloths, flipping on Flippa can net you some serious coin.
 The platform has seen more than $140 million in sales since its 2009 launch.